Analysis of selected medicinal plants as antioxidants with therapeutic potential for treating diseases related to free radical damage

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A thesis submitted to Middlesex University in partial fulfilment of the requirements for the degree of Doctor of Philosophy.|

-|Research Areas:||School of Health and Education > Complementary Health|
+|Research Areas:||A. > School of Health and Education > Complementary Health|

-|Deposited On:||18 May 2011 09:21|
+|Date Deposited:||18 May 2011 09:21|